-- ✓ Follow the maintenance table and its prescriptions. - ✓ Always use tools in good condition and suited to the work to be done.
-Ensure you have understood the instructions before beginning any operation. - ✓ Goggles should be worn when carrying out maintenance operations and watches, bracelets etc. should be removed. - Fit only original parts. - ✓ To prevent the motor from starting accidentally, disconnect the battery and pneumatic starter (if fitted) before beginning any repairs.
-Fit a panel over the controls to prevent any attempt to start. - ✓ Use only the correct crankshaft turning techniques, to turn the crankshaft manually.
+- ✓ Follow the maintenance table and its instructions. - Always use tools in good condition which are suited to the work to be done.
+Ensure you have understood the instructions before beginning any operation. - Goggles should be worn when carrying out maintenance operations and watches, bracelets etc. should be removed. - ✓ Fit only original parts. - Disconnect the battery and the pneumatic starter (if fitted) before undertaking any repairs, to prevent the engine from starting accidentally.
+Fit a panel over the controls to prevent any attempt to start. - Only use the correct crankshaft turning techniques for turning the crankshaft manually.
 Do not try to turn the crankshaft by pulling it or levering the fan.
-This method may cause serious bodily or material damage, or damage the fan vane(s), leading to premature fan failure. - ✓ Clean off any trace of oil or coolant using a clean cloth. - ✓ Never use petrol or other inflammable substances to clean the parts.
-Use only approved cleaning solvents. - ✓ Do not use a high pressure cleaner for cleaning the engine and equipment.
-The radiator, hoses, electrical components, etc. may be damaged. - ✓ Avoid accidental contact with parts at high temperatures (exhaust manifold, exhaust). - ✓ Before any maintenance operation on a lighting column light, cut the electrical power supply and wait for the bulbs to cool down.
+This method may cause serious bodily or material damage, or damage the vanes of the fan, reducing the service life of the fan. - ✓ Clean off any trace of oil, fuel or coolant using a clean cloth. - Do not use a soapy solution containing either chlorine or ammonia, as these two chemicals prevent bubble formation. - ✓ Never use petrol or other inflammable substances to clean the parts.
+Use only approved cleaning solvents. - Do not use a high pressure cleaner for cleaning the engine and equipment.
+The radiator, hoses, electrical components, etc. may be damaged. - ✓ Avoid accidental contact with parts at high temperatures (exhaust manifold, exhaust). - Before any maintenance operation on a lighting column light, cut the electrical power supply and wait for the bulbs to cool down.